himabindu-github/Hackbio-Aug25/Stage 1/README.md

 ## The Workflow
 ### Step 1: Data Download & Setup
 This step involves collecting the raw sequencing data files (.fastq.gz) from a public repository (hackbio platform, in this case) using automated download commands.
-Organizing these files into a dedicated directory is essential for efficient management and downstream processing.
-Properly naming and storing the files ensures traceability and prevents data loss, which is crucial when handling large datasets with many samples.
+Organizing your files in a specific folder with clear names makes it easier to manage your data and avoid confusion.
+This is especially helpful when working with lots of samples, as it ensures everything is easy to find and use for later steps.
 -	Input: List of curl commands to download .fastq.gz files from ENA
 -	Tool: Custom bash script to read commands, assign filenames, and save to raw_data_wgs/ directory
 -	Outcome: Organized 100+ sequencing files ready for analysis